Skip to main content

 Once marked fulfilled, Donut will update the message to reflect completion.

-• 📣 A sample Slack announcement you can post to your Shoutouts channel
+Once you click Activate Shoutouts, you'll have the option to send a sample Slack announcement you can post to your Shoutouts channel.

 📌 What Happens After Launch